England win to seize series victory over Wallabies

 But Steward stretched over from short range to snatch the lead before Smith grabbed a loose ball and sprinted in.

-Folau Fainga'a burrowed over but England's defence stood firm against late pressure to keep the hosts at bay.
+Folau Fainga'a burrowed over but England saw off late pressure.

 Steward, prop Ellis Genge and scrum-half Jack van Poortvliet, a core from Premiership champions Leicester, leapt in delight as the referee's whistle blew.